 Models

-The user can pick between different model tasks and types when using anemoi-training:
+The user can pick between different model types when using anemoi-training:

 Model Types: